networkgcorefullcode/ssm/models/README.md

 - HSM/SoftHSM integration

 ## Authentication
-The API works through Unix Domain Sockets for enhanced security.
+The API supports JWT Bearer tokens and API keys for authentication.
-Also supports HTTPS with TLS certificates.
+Obtain a JWT token using the `/login` endpoint.

 ## Data Formats
 - All binary data (plaintext, ciphertext, IV) should be in Base64/Hex